Phongsaly province: Demographics

 The population of the province is 177,989 as of the 2015 census.
-There are 13 minority ethnic groups with independent language and culture identity: Khammu, Thai Dam, Thai Daeng, Yao, Leu, Ho (Han-Chinese), Hmong, Akha, Yang, Bid, Lolo and others.
-Each group has its own practices in respect to marriage customs as well as specific handicrafts, silverware and jewelry.
+There are 13 minority ethnic groups with independent language and culture identity: Khammu, Thai Dam, Thai Daeng, Yao, Leu, Ho (Hani), Hmong, Akha, Yang, Bid, Lolo and others.
+Each group has its own practices in respect to marriage customs, specific handicrafts, silverware and jewelry.

 Languages

-Other than the national language Lao, various minority languages are spoken in Phongsaly province, most of which belong to the Tai (Kra-Dai), Hanoish (Tibeto-Burman), and Khmuic (Austroasiatic) branches.
-The table below lists the languages surveyed in Kingsada (1999), Shintani (2001), and Kato (2008), with autonyms and informant birthplaces given as well.
+Other than the national language Lao, minority languages are spoken in Phongsaly province, most of which belong to the Tai (Kra-Dai), Hanoish (Tibeto-Burman), and Khmuic (Austroasiatic) branches.
+The table below lists the languages surveyed in Kingsada (1999), Shintani (2001), and Kato (2008), with autonyms and informant birthplaces given.
 All languages are spoken in Phongsaly province unless indicated otherwise.

 Economy

-Agriculture is the mainstay of the people of the province.
-Phôngsali is the primary trade gateway between Laos and China, exporting lumber and importing several types of finished goods.
-There are also several Chinese manufacturing companies in the province, along with other foreign investment.
+Phôngsali is the primary trade gateway between Laos and China, exporting lumber and importing types of finished goods.
+There are Chinese manufacturing companies in the province, along with other foreign investment.

-As an economic activity 24 villages have been identified to install mini hydro-power projects with pico-turbines to provide electric supply utilizing the hydro power potential of the hilly areas which have good monsoon rainfall.
-Local material will be used for construction of civil works and villagers trained to plan, implement and operate the units including maintenance of all components of the project covering transmission lines also.
+As an economic activity 24 villages have been identified to install mini hydro-power projects with pico-turbines to provide electric supply utilizing the hydro power potential of the hilly areas which have monsoon rainfall.
+Local material will be used for construction of civil works and villagers trained to plan, implement and operate the units including maintenance of all components of the project covering transmission lines.
 The objective is to reduce poverty among the rural poor of the remote villages.
 The project is proposed for implementation at a cost of Euro 210,000 with 48% financing by the Energy and Environment Partnership (EEP)of Mekong with Electriciens Sand Frontieres as lead partner.
 The project is slated for implementation over a 20 months period.